 You can find them in almost any color of the rainbow and with many styles—from the classic dense florets to spacious anemone-like petals.
 Here are some beauties that thrive in Chicago:

-How Do You Care For Them Over Winter?
+How Do You Care For Mums In The Winter?

 Most people treat mums as annuals, purchasing new and exciting colors and varieties every year.
 However, if you can’t bear to say goodbye and you’re up for a challenge, it is possible to overwinter them indoors.
 Let them die back naturally in the fall, rather than cutting them down.
 This helps the plant fall into dormancy.
 In the springtime, you can easily clean up the dead leaves.
 During the winter, the freeze-thaw cycles can confuse perennials and damage the roots.
 To keep the soil temperature constant and protect the roots, you can insulate your mums with a couple inches of mulch, like wood chips, leaves, straw, or bark mulch.
 They’ll appreciate the extra care when they come back in the spring.